Lord Toby Jug: The Eccentric Party of Great Britain

 In January 2015 Jug founded "The Eccentric Party of Great Britain" in St Ives, after the Electoral Commission had rejected more than 30 suggested names, including the "Real Loony Party" and the "United Kingdom Independent Loony Party", for being too similar to those of other parties.

+UKIP

+In 2016, Jug briefly joined the UK Independence Party as a joke, intending to stand as leader following the resignation of Diane James; he said that he was "stunned" that the party had allowed his membership.

 General and council elections

 Jug stood in two general elections against Tony Banks in Newham North West in 1992, and its successor, West Ham in 1997.

 At the 2005 general election, Jug stood against then Conservative leader Michael Howard in Folkestone and Hythe as "Lord Toby Jug Borthwick".
 Jug polled 175 votes beating three other candidates.

-At the 2009 Cambridgeshire County Council election, Jug polled 566 votes in St Ives ward, more than either Labour candidate and also raised £275 for the Teenage Cancer Trust.
+At the 2009 Cambridgeshire County Council election, Jug polled 566 votes in St Ives division, more than either Labour candidate and also raised £275 for the Teenage Cancer Trust.